khalidhersi/KLDCodeX-Portfolio/README.md

 - **Responsive Design:** The portfolio is optimized for various screen sizes and devices, ensuring a seamless browsing experience across desktop, tablet, and mobile.
 - **Project Showcase:** Browse through my showcased projects to see examples of my work in action.
 Each project includes details such as technologies used, descriptions, and live demos or GitHub repositories.
-- **About Me:** Learn more about me, my background, and my skills as a Fullstack Developer.
+- **About Me:** Learn more about me, my background, and my skills as a Full Stack Developer.
 - **Contact:** Easily reach out to me via the provided contact form or through my social media profiles.
 - **Technologies Used:** This portfolio website is built using Next.js, a powerful React framework that allows for server-side rendering, static site generation, and other advanced features.
 It utilizes modern web technologies such as HTML5, CSS3, and JavaScript.